haiyenkamel/Credit-Card-Fraud-Detection/README.md

 Objective:

-The purpose of this project is to build a model to predict fraudulent transactions.
+The purpose of this project is to train a machine learning algorithm on the dataset and build a model to predict fraudulent transactions.
+Given this is a highly unbalanced dataset, we will be using the Area Under the Precision-Recall Curve (AUC) to the model accuracy.
+Confusion matrix accuracy is not meaningful for unbalanced classification.

 Kaggle Dataset description: